mohneesh9797-puresoftware/lzws/README.md

 - Accurate ratio calculation without overhead, compressor provides smaller archive (compatible with UNIX compress).
 - Unaligned bit groups switch (only disabled mode is compatible with UNIX compress).
 - LSB/MSB switch (only LSB mode is compatible with UNIX compress).
+- Disable magic header (only disabled mode is compatible with UNIX compress).

 ## Dependencies